Swaraj-23/Ecomzy-shopping-app/README.md

 - **Shopping Cart:** Easily manage your selected items in the cart.
 The cart page provides a summary of selected products, including quantities and a total amount.
 Users can add or remove items from the cart.

-- **Navbar:** Toggle between light and dark modes for improved readability and a personalized viewing experience.Navigate effortlessly through the application using the navigation bar.
+- **Navbar:** Navigate effortlessly through the application using the navigation bar.
 It includes links to the home page and the cart, allowing users to switch between different sections of the app.

 - **Toast Notifications:** Receive real-time feedback on actions like adding or removing items from the cart through toast notifications, enhancing the user experience.